Protonosgit/MMM-PingTime/README.md

 # MMM-PingTime

-A module for the [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) to display the ping duration to the [websocket.org](https://websocket.org/tools/websocket-echo-server/) or a Custom websocket echo server in ms.
+A module for the [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) which displays the ping duration to [websocket.org](https://websocket.org/tools/websocket-echo-server/) or a Custom websocket echo server in ms.

 ## Previews